List of Mt. Fuji Mountain Huts (富士山の山小屋)

 base price data obtained from the Mt.
 Fuji 5th Station General

 Mt.
-Fuji mountain huts on the Subashiri and Gotemba trails, June 2019
+Fuji mountain huts on the Subashiri and Gotemba trails, a dated but

 - Starting from July 1, 2018, a

-manned exchange center will be introduced onto the 1st floor of Fujikyu
+manned exchange center was introduced onto the 1st floor of Fujikyu

 Unjokaku which will handle 158 different currencies, every day during